 Verizon Wireless has the overall lead in the state for coverage.
 AT&T has some noticeable urban dead spots, but in rural Utah, AT&T has taken over the excellent Alltel network which, on average, provides very good rural coverage.
 Rural Utah north of I-70 is served best by Strata Networks whose superior network extends across the border into Wyoming and extreme northwest Colorado.
 Sprint gets the nod next in the state due to good in-town coverage and features, and coverage on major highways.
 TracFone and Straight Talk have coverage available in most of the state.
 T-Mobile does well within urban areas, but doesn't measure up to the CDMA carriers outside of the cities.
 There are several small carriers in Utah that deserve consideration as long as they cover where you go including Choice Wireless that serves several rural areas and small towns across the south border of the state with good coverage and competitive plans.
 Hey look, Manti County has their own carrier, Breakaway Wireless, with good 3G service and "local" coverage on other rural portions of the state.
 Utah is one of the few places with no coverage on significant sections of Interstate highways, including I-70 west of Green River and I-80 east of Salt Lake City.
 There are several popular national parks in Utah and some of them have good cellular service, however, that service is supplied from outside park boundaries and cannot be relied upon in areas inside each park.
 Also, a large percentage of Utah is covered by National Forest lands which generally do not permit cellular sites.

 Our top choice in Vermont is US Cellular with a slight coverage advantage and consumer-friendly policies.
 Since US Cellular isn't available in the entire area, Verizon Wireless gets the top honors elsewhere.
 AT&T is generally a step above in the mountain areas.
-Sprint has adequate coverage on their own network in most towns and along major highway corridors with help from the VTel network for broadband in rural areas of the state (although, we haven't been able to verify that this is actually working).
+Sprint has adequate coverage on their own network in most towns and along major highway corridors with help from the VTel Wireless network for broadband in rural areas of the state.
+VTel is also a good choice for broadband in your home as well as mobile use.
 TracFone and Straight Talk are also good choices over most of New England.
 We have no reports on T-Mobile in the northeast although we expect some improvements with their new 4G LTE "Extended" coverage in populated areas.

 From the few reports we have received in this area, AT&T appears to have the advantage in coverage, with Verizon Wireless is a close second, and has a few communities with better coverage based on local conditions.
 Sprint, after recent acquisitions, now covers most populated areas of Virgina.
 T-Mobile has been expanding in the eastern half of the state and serves some of the urban areas and highways of western parts of Virginia.
 US Cellular serves the western part of the state and is our preference over most others there.
 If you live along the Kentucky or West Virgina borders, check out Appalachian Wireless with some of the best coverage in those areas.
 Straight Talk and TracFone also serve the entire area.